OUR MISSION: To connect residents to the habitats of coastal Georgia

 Coastal WildScapes is a 501 (c)(3) organization formed in 2009 to address the increasing need to educate and engage the public in practices that will preserve the biodiversity of the Georgia coast.
 We are run by an all volunteer board and one part time staff person.

-L to R: Randy Tate, Erin Cork, Rachel Guy, Ashby Worley, Carol Denhof, Kay Hoffman (Stephanie Knox not pictured)
+L to R: Randy Tate, Erin Cork, Rachel Guy, Ashby Worley, Carol Denhof, Kay Hoffman 2023

 Meet our Board Members